min2ha/ukwa-site/content/target/44422/index.en.md

   "subject": "EU Referendum"
 }

-# Telegraph,The: EU referendum: The claims that won it for Brexit, fact checked

 An article commenting on the claims made by the Brexit campaigners that steered people towards voting 'leave'.